DevilSpecial/MovieMatch/README.md

 1. **Authentication**: Users sign up or log in through Firebase Authentication.
 2. **Create or Join Rooms**: Hosts can create rooms, while others can join using an invite code.
 3. **Select a Genre**: Hosts choose a genre, and guests are notified of the selection in real time.
-4. **Movie Swiping (Host Only)**: The host can swipe through movies from the selected genre, powered by the TMDb API.
+4. **Movie Swiping**: The host and guest can swipe through movies from the selected genre, powered by the TMDb API and Firebase RealTime DB.

 ## Getting Started